-On March 13, 2002, the House Resources Committee held an oversight hearing on a National Academy of Science Interim Report evaluating two federal biological opinions on endangered and threatened fishes in the Klamath River Basin that had prevented the Bureau from delivering water to many farmers in the Klamath Basin.
-The Academy released its report in February 2002 and concluded there was no sound scientific basis for maintaining Upper Klamath Lake levels and increased river flows as recommended in those biological opinions, nor sufficient basis for supporting the contrary assertions.
+In February 2002, the National Research Council (NRC) released an Interim Report evaluating two federal biological opinions on endangered and threatened fishes in the Klamath River Basin that had prevented the Bureau from delivering water to many farmers.
+In this report, the NRC concluded there was neither sound scientific basis for maintaining Upper Klamath Lake levels and increased river flows as recommended in those biological opinions, nor sufficient basis for supporting the contrary assertions.
 On February 27, 2002, the Bureau released its 10-year biological assessment for its 10-year Klamath Project operation plan, in which it anticipated regular water deliveries to farmers for the 2002 growing season.
 Operating under a letter of permission from the FWS, the Bureau released only very low flows downstream in April and May 2002 and instead delivered water to the Upper Basin farmers.
-The Bureau also rejected the FWS and NMFS biological opinions on its 10-year operating plan and stated that it would comply for the immediate future but also request new consultation.
-For additional information, see CRS Report RL31098, Klamath River Basin Issues: An Overview of Water Use Conflicts and CRS Issue Brief IB10019, Western Water Resource Issues.
-Therefore, despite increased rains and water availability, the same set of issues and interests continue to be present.
+The Bureau also rejected the FWS and NMFS/NOAA Fisheries biological opinions on its 10-year operating plan and stated that it would comply for the immediate future but also requested new consultation.